skip navigation

 • Please visit the XC practice information tab for more details.

-Congratulations to all of the Cheetahs who participated in the 2023 cross country season.
+Congratulations to all of the Cheetahs who participated in the 2024 cross country season.
 We enjoyed seeing the athletes improve across the season and challenge themselves to achieve their personal goals!
-Our dedicated runners wrapped up their season at La Reina High School in Thousand Oaks, at the SCYTF 2023 Cross Country Championships.
+Our dedicated runners wrapped up their season at Oak Canyon Park in Oak Park, at the SCYTF 2024 Cross Country Championships.
 The Cheetahs coaches are extremely proud of our athlete's commitment to themselves and their teammates this season!

 The sport’s origins date back to early 19th century England, when students played a game called “hunt the hare"—also known as a "hare and hound run"—in which one or two boys, or the “hares,” would get a head start and lay a trail of shredded paper.
 A few minutes later, a larger group—the “hounds”—would follow in hot pursuit across miles of boggy English countryside.
 The object was to catch the hares before they reached a predetermined location.